-Don’t forget to keep an eye on the water too, as there may be some crocodiles or camains lurking around too!
+Don’t forget to keep an eye on the water too.
+There may be some crocodiles or caimans lurking around too!

 Alternatively, there is also a trail that takes you around Tortuguero National Park in a big loop.
 It’s a beautiful mixture of the endless jungle and golden-sand beaches, part of the 11 different habitats of Tortuguero park.

 Entrance fees to Tortuguero National park are $15 per person and you don’t need a guide.

 The area of Arenal and La Fortuna end up being a lot of people’s favourite place in Costa Rica.
 It’s essentially a must-visit place, and whilst you’re there you have to visit Arenal Volcano National Park too.

 Just slightly smaller than Rincón de la Vieja National Park, Arenal Volcano National Park covers around 30,000 acres.
 Also similar to Rincón, it’s home to 2 volcanoes – one of which is active.

 Arenal Volcano, the centrepiece of La Fortuna, stands at 1,633 meters, whilst Chat Volcano is 1,140 meters tall.